JayKim0920/BlockchainAssignment1/README.md

 When requried to run, download/pull the files, open them through programs such as VScode, or by the terminal using commands like 'python [Filename here]'.

-Below are lists of external modules that might require installing and commands to install them.
+Below is the external module that might require installing and commands to install them.

 Q3.
-1. Cryptography
+Cryptography
    pip install cryptography
-2.